SakilaWAW/daily-algorithm/readme.md

 Today,I will realize the most useful sort algorithm:Heap sort & Quick sort!Quick sort is known
 as the top ten algorithm during the decade.EXCITING!~＞ω＜(code is merged in day6's project.)

+##day9

+The question is:
+ Input:a single linked list,a number k
+ Output:the value of No.k node in reverse order.(the last node is No.0 node in reverse order)

+#day10

+The question is:
+Given a string, determine if it is a palindrome,considering only alphanumeric characters and ignoring cases.
+Number is not allowed.
+For example:
+ "A man, a plan, a canal: Panama" is a palindrome.
+ "race a car" is not a palindrome.